 When it comes to safe fertiliser storage, there are a few key things to keep in mind:

-• Ensure staff members are trained in handling and storing fertiliser safely such as storage heights, particularly for bagged fertiliser.
+- Ensure staff members are trained in handling and storing fertiliser safely such as storage heights, particularly for bagged fertiliser.
 It is also important that they understand the different physical properties of different fertilisers so that incompatible fertilisers are not stored in the same area.

-• Fertilisers should be stored in a cool, dry and well-ventilated area to prevent them from deteriorating or becoming unstable.
+- Fertilisers should be stored in a cool, dry and well-ventilated area to prevent them from deteriorating or becoming unstable.
 Temperatures between 5°C and 30°C are generally considered to be safest as some fertilisers are sensitive to high temperatures.
 Ventilation helps reduce the temperature and fumes in the storage area.
 It is also important that the storage environment is dry, as moisture can affect granular fertiliser, making it clumpy and as a result it may not evenly spread.

-• Implement good stock management practices so that the older fertiliser is used first – first-in, first-out.
+- Implement good stock management practices so that the older fertiliser is used first – first-in, first-out.

-• Keep any combustible materials away from your fertiliser storage area.
+- Keep any combustible materials away from your fertiliser storage area.
 The storage area should also be kept clean and free of dust and dirt.

 What Is The Best Way To Store Fertiliser?
 How To Store Different Types Of Fertiliser

-The best way to store fertiliser does depend on the type of fertiliser you are storing; however, an enclosed, lock-up fertiliser shed is usually considered to be best practice for on-farm storage.
+The best way to store fertiliser does depend on the type of fertiliser you are storing.
+For example, tanks can work well for bulk liquid fertiliser storage.

 It is also important to consider the different storage requirements for granular fertiliser and liquid fertiliser.

-Best Way To Store Fertiliser
+What Is The Best Way To Store Granular Fertiliser?

-Granular fertiliser can be stored in a shed with concrete panel walls (to protect the cladding from corrosion) and concrete panel walls for segregation of different fertiliser types.
-Make sure the fertiliser is evenly spread out to help avoid ‘hot spots’ which can lead to spontaneous combustion.
+The best way to store granular fertiliser is in a shed with concrete panel walls (to protect the cladding from corrosion and damage) and concrete panel walls for segregation of different fertiliser types.

 An advantage of a fertiliser shed is that once you have bought and stored your fertiliser you can avoid price rises or delivery delays.
-Or, if your storage requirements change it can easily be used to store produce such as grain.

 In Victoria there are a number of regulations to be aware of when it comes to storing dangerous goods such as fertilisers and chemicals, including: